adithya7/lambre/README.md

 ## Morpho-syntactic Rules

-`lambre` provides two rule sets, `chaudhury-etal-2021` (see [Chaudhury et al., 2020](https://aclanthology.org/2020.emnlp-main.422/), [2021](https://aclanthology.org/2021.emnlp-main.553/)) and `pratapa-etal-2021` (see [Pratapa et al., 2021](https://aclanthology.org/2021.emnlp-main.570)).
+`lambre` currently supports two rule sets, `chaudhury-etal-2021` (see [Chaudhury et al., 2020](https://aclanthology.org/2020.emnlp-main.422/), [2021](https://aclanthology.org/2021.emnlp-main.553/)) and `pratapa-etal-2021` (see [Pratapa et al., 2021](https://aclanthology.org/2021.emnlp-main.570)).
 The former is the default, but the rule set can be specified using `--rule-set` option.

 ## Parser

 We provide SUD parsers trained using [Stanza](https://stanfordnlp.github.io/stanza/) toolkit.
-See section 4 in [our paper](https://aclanthology.org/2021.emnlp-main.570) for details on the parsers.
+See section 4 in [our paper](https://aclanthology.org/2021.emnlp-main.570) for more details.

 ## Supported Languages

-We currently support the following languages.
+We currently support the following languages. `lambre` command automatically downloads the necessary language-specific resources (when available).
+Alternatively, `lambre-download` command can be used to download the same.

 | Language     | Code | Language     | Code | Language     | Code | Language     | Code |
 | --------     | ---- | --------     | ---- | --------     | ---- | --------     | ---- |